 Speakers · Side-by-side

-Diora Acoustics Chors 5 scores 0.5 higher and costs $1,400 more.
-Triangle Borea BR09 is the budget option, Diora Acoustics Chors 5 the step-up.
+The Diora Acoustics Chors 5 scores 0.5 higher and costs $1,400 more - the Triangle Borea BR09 is the budget pick, the Diora Acoustics Chors 5 the step up.

 Diora Acoustics